-This clause is intended to capture a situation where parties have proceeded to completion and certain parties having failed to perform all its obligations.
+This clause is intended to capture a situation where parties have proceeded to completion and certain parties have failed to perform all their obligations.
 It makes clear that, notwithstanding completion, all obligations that are outstanding must still be performed.

-5.7.7 Remedies Cumulative
+5.7.7 Remedies cumulative